hpaulkeeler/DetPoisson_Python/README.md

 https://github.com/mbp28/determinantal-point-processes

-It should be noted that there are a number of repositories that do simulate (discrete) determinantal point process in Python, including:
+It should be noted that there are a number of repositories with Python code that simulate (discrete) determinantal point process, including:

 https://github.com/javiergonzalezh/dpp